wp-plugins/stripe-woocommerce-addon/readme.txt

 5. This plugin does nor requires SSL.
 6. This plugin does not store Card Details anywhere.
 7. This plugin comes packed with Official Stripe Libraries
 8. This plugin requires CURL
+9. This plugin does not support Pre Order or Subscriptions

 == Changelog ==
 This is first version no known errors found